10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 }
 ```

-This "not" approach is easy to remove when older browsers catch up.
-Just look for a comment like `// remove` when `dvh` is fully supported.
+Add comments like `/* remove when dvh is fully supported */` above fallback code.
+This makes it easy to search and remove outdated fallbacks when browser support improves.

 ### 4. Consider Polyfills